 - People who click on the affiliate link in your YouTube video and buy from it will make you affiliate commissions.

-Of the 3 main options available, this is the easiest and the best one for beginners because the sales funnel you set up using this involves the least amount of work for yourself and the people who view your video.
+Of the 3 main options available, this is the easiest and the best one for beginners because the online sales funnel you set up using this involves the least amount of work for yourself and the people who view your video.

 Note: Of the 3 main options, THIS is the one I’ll be focusing this guide on, but you can also use this reference for the other methods above.